 The UK government has simplified the Road Tax renewal and MOT status checking systems for drivers.
-You no longer have to deal with the the hassle of taking your documents to the Post Office to pay for your road tax.
+You no longer have to deal with the hassle of taking your documents to the Post Office to pay for your road tax.

 Check a vehicle's tax status

-By clicking the link below you find out if a vehicle's tax is up-to-date or whether it has been been registered as off the road (SORN).
+By clicking the link below you find out if a vehicle's tax is up-to-date or whether it has been registered as off the road (SORN).